OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/22 February 2010.md

 ---

 ## Books, Research, and Cultural Commentary

 - Earlier civilizations did not practice agriculture as we know it.
 - Cereal-based diets have negatively influenced humanity.
 - **Techno-spiritual** capability allowed for materializing one's own food in earlier times.
 - Future vibrations may allow for materialization of healthy food again.
+- Question about ancient agriculture points back to earlier Cs material and Laura’s writings.

 ---

 ## Notable Warnings or Predictions